115 West Washington Street

 Indianapolis, IN 46204

 Melissa S. May was appointed to the Indiana Court of Appeals by Governor Frank O’Bannon in April of 1998.
 She was born in Elkhart, Indiana.
-She earned a B.S. in criminal justice from Indiana University-South Bend in 1980, a J.D. from Indiana University School of Law-Indianapolis in 1984.
+She received a B.S. in criminal justice from Indiana University-South Bend and, in 1984, a J.D. from Indiana University School of Law-Indianapolis.
 She is also a graduate of the Graduate Program for Indiana Judges.
-Judge May is currently the Presiding Judge of the Fourth District.

 Prior to her appointment to the Court, Judge May practiced law for fourteen years in Evansville, Indiana, where she focused on insurance defense and personal injury litigation.

 In 2003, Judge May was named to the American Bar Association’s Standing Committee on Attorney Specialization.
 She is now special counsel to that committee.
-In the spring of 2004, Judge May became adjunct faculty at Indiana University School of Law-Indianapolis, where she teaches a trial advocacy course.
+In the spring of 2004, Judge May became adjunct faculty at Robert H. McKinney School of Law, where she teaches a trial advocacy course.
 Also in the spring of 2004, she was awarded an Honorary Doctor of Civil Law from the University of Southern Indiana.
+In 2015, Judge May became a member of the American Board of Trial Advocates.
+Judge May was retained on the Court of Appeals in 2010, and lives in Morgan County.